ItsAsbreuk/itsa-gallery/src/gallery-itsacalendarmodellist/README.md

 });
 ```

-Without specifying modelConfig, this would lead to just marking 25 feb.
+Without specifying Calendar.modelConfig, this would lead to just marking 25 feb.
 2013.
 But when Calendar.modelConfig specifies which Model-attributes can be used to extract the appropriate values,
 we can enhance the Model-behaviour in a way that startDate-endDate is marked and that the marking is repeated over 10 years.